hadley/r-internals/README.md

 # R internals

-This repo aims to provide some useful additional information about R's internal C API (for the rare circumstance where you need to use it instead of [Rcpp](http://www.rcpp.org)).
+This repo aims to provide some useful additional information about R's internal C API, or Rapi for short.
 This site draws heavily from Section 5 ("System and foreign language interfaces") of [Writing R extensions](http://cran.r-project.org/doc/manuals/R-exts.html), [R internals](https://cran.r-project.org/doc/manuals/r-release/R-ints.html), and inspection of R's source code to see how functions are used.

 Here we focus on best practices and modern tools.
 To wit, we recommend that you use `R_NO_REMAP` so all API functions have the prefix `R_` or `Rf_`: